una/una.github.io/_posts/2014-11-18-open-source-design.md

 ## So Why Don't Designers contribute to Open Source?

--- the talk at SassConf --
--- photo of the sassconf meeting --

 Often, designers and developers have the same user-centered goals.
 But why don't designers participate in open source communities in the way that developers do?
 Well, we talked about this a lot at [SassConf](http://sassconf.com) last month, and came to a few conclusions.

 ### The "Fuck You, Pay Me" Mentality